apostrophecms/apostrophe-workflow/README.md

 ## Limitations

 The workflow module does not currently address revisions to snippets.
+Instead, individuals who are not admins of a snippet type will find that their snippets are always drafts until an admin publishes them.

+However you can set `editorsCanPublish` to `true` when configuring any snippet subclass to override this rule.

-It does, however, work with [apostrophe-blog-2](https://github.com/punkave/apostrophe-blog-2), which represents articles as pages.
+Note that the workflow module *does* work well out of the box with [apostrophe-blog-2](https://github.com/punkave/apostrophe-blog-2), which represents articles as pages.